 “The way to do a piece of writing is three or four times over,” says John McPhee, “never once.”

-Draft No. 1: Anything is better than nothing
+Draft No. 1: Anything is Better Than Nothing

 You start with anything.
 You fling words like mud at a wall, you blurt, you heave, you babble.
 You write what Anne Lamott calls, variously, “the child’s draft”.
 Because without writing something down, you won’t be able to write something better.

-Draft No. 2: Write while you sleep
+Draft No. 2: Write While You Sleep

 When you’re writing Draft No. 2 – or rather, revising Draft No. 1 – you’ll find yourself making more pleasing sentences than when you were babbling. “[B]y now you’ll be seeing something that you are sort of eager for others to see,” says McPhee.
 And what should you do with this something?
 “Edit again – top to bottom.”
 In other words, revise.